The Little Whirlwind: Plot

 While walking by Minnie Mouse's house one day, Mickey Mouse is enticed by the aroma of a cake Minnie is baking.
 Promised a slice if he cleans the yard, Mickey immediately jumps into raking up the fall leaves littering Minnie's lawn.

 While working in the yard, a small tornado as tall as Mickey comes along and makes his work more complicated: first the tornado hops into the basket and leaps over Mickey countless times before he pounds the basket in place before putting his hammer back in his overalls, shaking it to check if it is snared.
 After he throws the leaves in, the tornado pounces on him, knocks him onto the ground, grabs his hat, and taunts him.
 Angered, Mickey pounces on the tornado, who spins him around and scoots away, leaving Mickey's hat on his head.
 The tornado then scoops a large pile of leaves, flies to Mickey, stuffs the leaves into his overalls, and flies away.
 As Mickey unstuffs his overalls, the little tornado dives into a red hose and pops out as smaller tornados that merge into one.
 Both Mickey and the tornado have a tug'o'war on the basket until it shatters on Mickey, who is entangled.
 Then, the tornado makes an army of leaves and marches about, with the caboose leaf jumping on Mickey's nose which sends his hat on the leaf.
 Mickey grabs his hat in his mouth, and the leaf taunts him before joining the march, and Mickey untangles himself.
 As the march moves toward the house, Mickey manages to trap the tornado with a sack, which, after a bit of wrestling, he ties and punts away.
 The tornado retaliates with just 2 punches, then attempts to get away, with Mickey hot on its heels.
-As Mickey chases it with a rake the terrified tornado calls out for a large one.

-The larger tornado, unamused with Mickey tormenting the smaller one (and unaware of what it has been doing to Mickey), furiously pursues him.
+But as he chases the terrified tornado with a rake, Mickey gets pursued by a larger tornado, presumably the parent of a smaller one.
 Its angry rampage causes chaos and destruction through the farm fields and grasslands until it lifts the lower portion of its gigantic body and slows Mickey's movement.
 When the twister finally sucks Mickey in, he is sent for a spin until he falls into Minnie's water fountain.

 After the two tornadoes leave, Minnie, unaware of the whole incident, finds her garden in a complete mess.
 Incensed, she throws the cake into Mickey's face and he proceeds to eat the cherry.